X

 2. Determine whether the patient has an infectious disease

-3. Flush the eyes with water
+3. Flush your eyes with water

-4. Make an entry in the accident log book
+4. Make an entry in the accident logbook

 Answers are locked.
 Please click here to buy them.

-1. All laboratory chemicals may be carcinogenic
+1. All chemicals may be carcinogenic

-2. All specimens are potentially infectious
+3. All specimens are potentially infectious

 4. Handwashing is the best way to prevent the spread of infection